-Although Multi-Domain SSL certificate and Wildcard SSL Certificate are different, they have some similarities regarding what you can achieve with them.
+Although Multi-Domain SSL and Wildcard SSL Certificate are different, they have some similarities regarding what you can achieve with them.
 It can be daunting to choose one if you’re not a seasoned professional.

 What is Multi-Domain SSL Certificate

 As the name suggests, a multi-domain SSL certificate can protect multiple subdomains and multiple primary domain names.